-Charlie Monfort, Owner/General Partner, is a club founder and has been one of the Rockies’ managing general partners since 1992.
+Charlie Monfort, owner/general partner, is a club founder and has been one of the Rockies’ managing general partners since 1992.

 Brothers Dick and Charlie Monfort have done extensive community outreach through their family-directed Monfort Family Foundation.
-In September 2004, the Monfort Family Foundation, gifted $10 million to Children’s Hospital Colorado for the construction of a new medical facility in Aurora, Colo.
+In September 2004, the Monfort Family Foundation gifted $10 million to Children’s Hospital Colorado for the construction of a new medical facility in Aurora, Colo.
 The oncology floor of the new hospital is named in memory of Rick Wilson, a cousin of the Monfort family.
-In addition, the family funded an artwork, photo and Rockies memorabilia display to enhance the seventh floor of the hospital.
+In addition, the family funded a display of artwork, photography and Rockies memorabilia to enhance the seventh floor of the hospital.
 The foundation is a longtime provider of funding and endorsement for the Boys & Girls Clubs in Metro Denver and Weld County.
 In 2012, they matched dollar for dollar on fans’ collected contributions for Coloradoans devastated by summer wildfires.
 Also active in higher education, the Monfort family supports the Monfort School of Business at the University of Northern Colorado and the Monfort Excellence Fund at Colorado State University; both impact students, faculty and the Northern Colorado community through scholarships for exceptional students and support of outstanding faculty.
 Other organizations that have benefited from the Monfort family’s years of philanthropic work include CU Cancer Center, Craig Hospital, United Way, the Denver Art Museum and Habitat for Humanity.